FidFenix/htw-emerging-photo/docs/VALUE_PROPOSITION.md

 ## 6. Unique Value Proposition

 ### Tagline
-**"AI-Powered Detection for Privacy-Preserving Public Transport Surveillance"**
+**"AI-Powered Anonymization for Privacy-Preserving Public Transport Surveillance"**

 ### Expanded Value Proposition
-Unlike traditional surveillance systems that store raw identifiable footage or use quality-degrading blurring techniques, our AI-powered detection system provides the critical foundation for **realistic, privacy-preserving video analytics**.
-By accurately identifying and locating faces (90%+ accuracy) and license plates (85%+ accuracy), we enable future synthetic replacement of sensitive regions—maintaining surveillance utility while protecting individual privacy.
-This POC validates the technical feasibility of automated detection, paving the way for generative anonymization that transforms public transport surveillance from a privacy liability into an ethical safety tool.
+Unlike traditional surveillance systems that store raw identifiable footage or use quality-degrading blurring techniques, our AI-powered anonymization system provides **immediate privacy protection through visual obscuration**.
+By accurately detecting faces (90%+ accuracy) and license plates (85%+ accuracy) and filling them with solid yellow color, we completely obscure sensitive information while maintaining image context and surveillance utility.
+This POC validates the technical feasibility of automated anonymization, providing immediate privacy benefits while serving as the foundation for future advanced techniques.
+This transforms public transport surveillance from a privacy liability into an ethical safety tool.

 ### Comparison to Alternatives